 In a "contested divorce", both spouses cannot or will not agree on the terms of the divorce, such as division of marital property, marital debt and/or issues involving minor children from the marriage.
 After the Summons and Petition for Dissolution of Marriage are served on the Respondent, the Respondent has 20 days to file a written response with the Clerk of Court.
 Once a written response is filed, the parties will exchange financial discovery, or mandatory disclosure.
 When the discovery process is completed, the parties are required to attend mediation.
 If the parties come to an agreement at mediation, the agreement is signed, the litigation ends and the Petitioner attends the Final Hearing.
 If the parties do not come to an agreement, the case moves forward to trial.

-If you have made the decision to divorce your spouse, or would just like to determine your options, Ms. Houser would be happy to discuss your situation with you during a complimentary consultation.
+If you have made the decision to divorce your spouse, or would just like to determine your options, Ms. Houser would be happy to discuss your situation with you during a consultation.
 Click below to schedule your consultation today.